 There are a lot of different factors that influence what your tax burden will be when you sell your California home.
 This includes how long you lived in the home, how much the home sold for, and how much profit you’re taking home.

 When selling a house, you have to consider both federal taxes and state taxes.
 In terms of federal taxes, you can usually exclude most or all of the profit you made so long as it was your primary residence.
 However, if it was a rental property or a second home, then you’ll have to consider capital gains taxes.

 That being said, if you made more than $250,000 in gains on the sale of your home then anything beyond that will be subject to capital gains taxes.

 As far as state taxes go, there are real estate transfer taxes in California.
 Who ends up paying this tax is largely negotiable.

 However, traditionally there is a standard in both Northern and Southern California.
 In Northern California, it is normal for the buyer to take care of this tax.
 In Southern California, it is common for the seller to pay it.

-The transfer tax in most of California is $1.10 per every $1,000 of the property’s sale price.
-This means that the tax rate is 0.11%.
+The transfer tax in most of California is $2.25 per every $500 of the property’s sale price.
 There are also additional city transfer taxes in some places, such as San Francisco, Los Angeles, and Riverside.